 Padilla Bay's 8,000-acre eelgrass bed is used as a nursery by juvenile salmon, crab, and herring.
 Above water, it provides critical habitat for waterfowl and marine birds.
 It also helps to clean toxins and pollution from water that travels from the land out into Puget Sound.

 Healthy seagrass beds absorb and store large quantities of carbon dioxide, a greenhouse gas, from the atmosphere which helps protect us from the effects of climate change.
 By protecting the Padilla Bay eelgrass bed, we're preserving a Coastal Blue Carbon resource that works to combat global warming.

-As a result of its many benefits, eelgrass is highly important to the Shoreline Master Program and Puget Sound Partnership restoration efforts.
+As a result of its many benefits, eelgrass is highly important to the state Shoreline Master Program and restoration efforts by the Puget Sound Partnership.